uniworld-io/developer-docs/docs/architecturePosBridge.md

 ## Smart contract language

 UniChain uses Solidity as the primary smart contract language.
-Other languages such as NodeJS or Java will be implement in the future.
+Other languages such as NodeJS or Java will be implemented in the future.
 The smart contracts written in UniChain are quite compatible with Ethereum network so that the migration from Ethereum to UniChain is very simple.

 ## Your first smart contract